huilab/MillMeister/README.md

 Visit https://huilab.github.io/millmeister/

 #### To Run Locally
-Clone the repo
+* Clone the repo
-Uncomment and check the path to your preferred browser in startserver.py
+* In the file startserver.py, uncomment and check the path to your preferred browser
 ```
 > cd millmeister
 > python startserver.py